• Skip to main content

 Salt & Pepper: The flavors wouldn’t be quite there without salt and pepper.
 I don’t have an exact measurement for this.
 I usually just put in a pinch of each, stir to combine, and then taste-test the dressing until my liking.

-How Do You Make Balsamic Dressing?
+How Do You Make This Balsamic Vinaigrette Recipe?

 Making balsamic dressing is super easy!
 Just combine the oil, vinegar, grated garlic, honey, Dijon mustard, salt, and pepper into a small bowl.